-The Election Supervisory Board (ESB) is charged with conducting and overseeing student elections, including those required by the Student Government Constitution and by other University policy-making boards or administrative bodies that refer to the ESB in their election code.
-Election disputes and grievances are heard by the ESB; their decisions may be appealed through an appellate procedure as well.
+The Election Supervisory Board (ESB) is charged with conducting and overseeing the campus-wide student election process for University entities that refer to the ESB in their election code.
+Election disputes and grievances are heard by the ESB.

-The position entails a highly concentrated period of involvement between February 13, 2017 – March 8, 2017.
-Upon completion of an active and engaged term with the ESB and conclusion of the campus-wide elections process, the chair, elected by the ESB, will receive $1000.00 and each member of the ESB will receive $750.00 for their service.
-Additional information about the position can be found in the online application and details about campus-wide elections can be found on this website.
+Election Supervisory Board membership involves a concentrated timeline of activity between Feb.
+1, 2020 – March 13, 2020.
+After completion of an active and engaged term with the ESB and conclusion of the campus-wide elections process, the chair, appointed by the ESB Selection Committee, will receive $1000, and each member of the ESB will receive $750 for their service.
+Details about ESB service are included in the online application.

 If you have any questions, please contact email@example.com.